ellikafaust/anodonta/README.md

 ## Repository Structure

 - `README.md` – This file, providing an overview of the repository.
-- `Rmarkdowns/` – Contains RMarkdown files used for data analysis and visualization.
+- `R code/` – Contains RMarkdown files used for data analysis and visualization.
 - `scripts/` – Directory with various helper scripts for processing and analysis.
 - `wgs_pipeline.txt` – Whole genome sequencing (WGS) pipeline